bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

 1. **Remix the modality.** Your recreation no longer has to (just) use light.
 Use vibration, sound, motion, heat — whatever best carries the interaction.
 Feel free to fork and modify the Tinkerbelle code.
 (Add your updates to this lab's folder!)

+   For our remix, we decided to add **motion/gesture** as a new way to interact with the Philips Hue light.
+Instead of always using a phone or a physical button, the user can simply wave their hand near the light to turn it on or off.

+Gesture Interaction

+- Wave your hand once → Turn the light **ON**
+- Wave your hand again → Turn the light **OFF**

+We chose this idea because sometimes using a phone to control a light is not the most convenient option.
+For example, the user's hands might be occupied, or their phone might not be nearby.
+A simple hand gesture makes the interaction faster and more natural.

+This remix also responds to one of the weaknesses we identified in the original design: its dependence on a phone or other controls.
+By adding motion as another input modality, users have a more direct way to interact with the light.

 2. **Update it.** Redesign the piece for today's context, or for a setting its creators never imagined (the piece with roommates in the room, with children present, on a phone, in a car).